\"Writing.Com

 But two weeks ago, on Sept 15, 2020, I received another call.
 Because I did not pick up the phone, I heard a voice saying, " Your subscription has expired.
 We are charging your credit card $500.
 Call back if you do not want this charge on your credit card."
 Or something to that effect.

 That got my attention, and I returned the call.
-I told the responder I did not want their service and I want the service canceled which I have already done before.
+I told the responder I did not want their service and I wanted the service canceled which I have already done before.
 He represented himself as Kevin Wilson from Premium Tech Support – Any Desk.
 EmployeeID#2028-108-KNF with phone# 657-206-4041.
 Sounds legitimate, right?
 He then told me to go to my computer because the cancellation process takes a lot of steps.
 So, I turned my computer on, and he walked me through how to cancel the service.
 But he was taking me round and round, offering other services.
 I said, I just need to cancel the service altogether.
 He then turned me over to his manager by the name of Hardeep Bohara.
 This time the manager said, they are going to give me a refund of $500. and explained that because they are a business entity and I am a personal/private client, there is a restriction on the amount they can send.
 This means they must wire $2000 to my bank account but because they only owe me $500, I must send back the $1500 to them.
 He asked me for my bank account number and routing number.
 I hesitantly gave it but thought I need my $500 back.
 In a matter of minutes, I saw $2000 deposited in my checking account.
-In discussing how they are going to get their $1500 back from me, he asked me for my SS# in order to return the $1500 to them by Quick Pay.
+In discussing how they are going to get their $1500 back from me, he asked me for my SS# to return the $1500 to them by Quick Pay.
 At this point, I refused to give them my SS# and I was arguing with the Manager in my refusal.
 I have heard enough about Identity Thief and we should not give our SS# to anybody.

-At this point, Kevin Wilson (also goes by Williams, I found out later) begged me to comply with what he is asking me to do because he can be fired if the $1500 is lost.
+At this point, Kevin Wilson (also goes by Williams, I found out later) begged me to comply with what he is asking me to do because he could be fired if the $1500 is lost.
 "My life is in your hands," he says.
 "Please I beg you to do this for me."

 He really played into my emotions but because I refused to give him my SS#, he suggested an alternative.
-He told me to go to Target and get 3 gift cards for $500 each.
+He told me to go to Target and get three gift cards for $500 each.
 This must be done right away.
-The pressure was so intense, I went to Target and attempted to get 3 gift cards; but, there was a limit of $1000 Target can give per day, so I was able to get 2 cards only.
+The pressure was so intense, I went to Target and attempted to get three gift cards; but, there was a limit of $1000 Target can give per day, so I was able to get two cards only.
 I came home and continued our transaction.
 He had me scratch the card to find the code and gave them to him.
 Meanwhile, because I was short of $500, he instructed me to go out again to get one more card for $500.
 I went to Walmart and bought a gift card for $500.
 Fortunately for them and unfortunately for me, I had $500 cash in my wallet, so I had no problem getting it.

-I came home and give the code of the card to him.
+I came home and gave the code of the card to him.
 Then he said there was a problem with the cards I bought from Target.
 He instructed me to call my SDCCU credit card to tell them to release the money.
 I could not talk to a live person to do this.
 So, he told me to go to CVS to get two Best Buy cards at $500 each.
-I am getting so flustered at this point and told him he might wait until the next day because I have other important errands to do.
+I was getting so flustered at this point and told him he might wait until the next day because I had other important errands to do.
 This simple cancellation is taking my whole day!
 He said, “It cannot wait until tomorrow.
 Other people are waiting for their refunds as well.”

 Now, I am in a bind.
 I have no $1000 cash to get the cards because money exchangers will only accept cash or debit cards for these kinds of transactions.
-Then, it dawned on me, there is $2000 they deposited in my bank right now, I can withdraw that money and buy the gift cards from CVS.
+Then, it dawned on me, that there is $2000 they deposited in my bank right now, I can withdraw that money and buy the gift cards from CVS.

 So, I went to my bank to withdraw enough money to buy the cards.
 When I saw the balance on my receipt, there was only $200 left.
 So, I said to the teller, "Wasn't there a $2000 deposit early this morning?"
 She verified the transactions for the day and said there was no activity at all.
 "I'll take you to the Fraud Dept. You've been scammed.”

-When I talked to the bank representative, he indicated a transaction showed I made a QuickPay withdrawal in favor of a Hardeep Bohara for $920.78 cents but because it was suspicious, it was declined.
-I told him I did not make such transaction and thanked him for catching it.
+When I talked to the bank representative, he indicated a transaction showed I made a QuickPay withdrawal in favor of Hardeep Bohara for $920.78 cents but because it was suspicious, it was declined.
+I told him I did not make such a transaction and thanked him for catching it.

 The bank rep helped me straighten out my bank account, changing my email and password.
 When I got home, Hardeep Bohara was adamant I give him the $1000.
 This time I told him,” I owe you nothing.
 You owe me $1500 instead.
-I went to the bank and there is no $2000 deposited this morning.
+I went to the bank and there was no $2000 deposited this morning.
 You people manipulated me and tried to scam me for whatever you could bilk from me.
 This conversation is over."

-He pleaded with me to hear him out; that the deposit was put on hold, but in five minutes it will show up in my checking account.
+He pleaded with me to hear him out; that the deposit was put on hold, but in five minutes it would show up in my checking account.
 Before I could hang up, he threatened me, saying, "I have access to your computer, your bank account, and your credit card.
 I'm locking you out of your computer.”
-I turned off my computer and hang up on him.
+I turned off my computer and hung up on him.
 I took my PC to Staples.
-It sat there for over a week because these scammers really put a number on it.
+It sat there for over a week because these scammers put a number on it.

 I got my computer back yesterday afternoon.
-And I am having difficulty restoring data from my external hard drive because I am not computer savvy.
+I am having difficulty restoring data from my external hard drive because I am not computer savvy.
 It is a total mess what trauma these hackers put me through.

 My word of wisdom to all of you reading this: Beware of Coronavirus Scams, Phishing, Mobile Payment Apps, and Money Mules lurking around innocent and vulnerable people like you and me, waiting to devour their perfect prey.
 These scammers are proliferating in leaps and bounds.
-They sound so legitimate and credible until they get you hook, line and sinker!
+They sound so legitimate and credible until they get you hook, line, and sinker!

 P.S.: My daughter tried to contact this business, names, and phone numbers.
 They do not exist!
 My total loss is $3,379.97.
 They are laughing their way to riches and glory at our expense!